BULLYING, Bullycide and Childhood Obesity

 - Enrolling children in self-defense or martial arts classes can build their confidence and teach them how to protect themselves from bullies.

-If you have friends or family members who are overweight or obese, please make time to watch three short and informative videos on weight prejudice and weight bias at the Yale Rudd Center for Food Policy and Obesity’s Web site.
+If you have friends or family members who have excess weight or obesity, please make time to watch three short and informative videos on weight prejudice and weight bias at the Yale Rudd Center for Food Policy and Obesity’s Web site.
 Share these videos with your local school district, PTA, local organizations, family and friends.

 To view the videos, please visit the “Weight Bias & Stigma” section under “What We Do” on the Rudd Center Web site at www.yaleruddcenter.org.